Dear Dr. Dick, his profile says he's negative...

 Dear Dr Dick,

 Like so many other gay and bisexual men in Seattle I spend a great deal of time online looking for hookups.
 It seems that is where all the HOT guys hang out.
 When I hookup with guys from websites I practice safe sex.
-However recently I met two guys online that I am considering barebacking with.
+However, recently I met two guys online that I'm considering barebacking with.
 That's cool if all parties involved are HIV negative right?
-Both of guys have posted the following statement in their online profiles: "HIV NEG as of November 20, 2008."
-[I'm guessing that you meant 2008??]
+Both of the guys have posted the following statement in their online profiles: "HIV NEG as of November 2011."

-So here my question: is it safe to bareback with them?
+So here's my question: is it safe to bareback with them?

 Hooked on the Man Hunt